damerell/prboomX/README.md

 # Defined CVARs

-Changes to any CVARs in this list are saved on exit. `set` to 0 or `unset` a CVAR to remove it from your personal config. `set` a CVAR to 1 to enable it.
+Changes to any CVARs in this list are saved on exit.
+In the console, `set` to 0 or `unset` a CVAR to remove it from your personal config. `set` a CVAR to 1 to enable it.

+Example: `set overunder 1`

 * `allmap_always` (default: off) - Always have the Computer Area Map powerup.
 * `regenerate` (default: off) - Regenerate health when standing still similar to modern FPS games.